mattstermiller/koffee/README.md

 #### Other
 - Open Windows Explorer at your current location with `Ctrl + e`
+- Open Commandline at your current location with `Ctrl + Shift + c`
 - Toggle between Windows-style and Unix-style path formats with `F9`

 ## Version History